Still Standing (Canadian TV series): Season 7 (2022)

 Filming for the seventh season was delayed because of the COVID-19 pandemic in Canada.
 As a result of the ongoing pandemic, filming followed screening tests and other protocols, and during the show guests were seated in physically separated cohorts.
 After the show, Harris did not meet with the guests as he had done in previous seasons.

 Ten episodes were made for season 7.

 Season 8 (2023)

-The eighth season of the show will consist of 10 episodes broadcast during winter 2023.
+The eighth season of the show consisted of 10 episodes broadcast during winter 2023.

+Season 9 (2023)

+The ninth season of Still Standing consisted of ten episodes broadcast starting in September 2023.
+Harris stated that he had been interested in featuring Dawson City on the show, but the city never "fit the bill as a struggling town" until the decline of tourism to the city following the COVID-19 pandemic.

+Season 10 (2024)

 Broadcast

 The series is available on Tubi, Amazon Prime, and The Roku Channel in the US.
 Seasons 6 and 7 were released exclusively on Tubi in April 2022.
 The series is also available on Pluto TV in the US.

 Reception

 Television critic John Doyle, writing in The Globe and Mail, stated that Harris is "extremely good at connecting with the local people".